 A good night’s sleep is incredibly important for your physical and mental wellbeing.
 Some people say adequate sleep is necessary for developing a healthy body.
 However, working and sleeping late have become normal.
-And a lifestyle that does not find time for adequate sleep can harbor problems for the future.
+And a lifestyle that does not find time for adequate sleep can harbour problems for the future.

 Here are some of the important benefits of regular sleep: